-If you are a big fan of Formula 1 and also enjoy sim racing, you might struggle to find a good game that truly replicates the real excitement of the sport.
-That is because Formula 1 have a lot of strict licensing rules in place, but there are still a few good options out there.
+If you are a fan of Formula 1 and also enjoy sim racing, you might struggle to find a good game that truly replicates the real excitement of the sport.
+This is because Formula 1 has strict licensing rules in place.
+That said, there are still a few good F1 simulators out there.

 Although some of the games on this list are not strictly F1 games, we will look into why they still serve as good F1 simulators.
-Some mods are required for a few of them too, and so we will go into more detail of what the games involve.
-But first we must define what makes a good F1 simulator.
+Some mods are required for a few of them, so we will go into more detail of what the games involve.
+But first, let’s look at what makes a good F1 simulator.

 As with any racing game, there are a few key things to look for in an F1 simulator.
-The first of which is the number of cars and tracks available.
-Accounting for the licensing rules in place, there are often not too many to choose from in a lot of games even with mods.
+The first of these is the number of cars and tracks available.
+Due to licensing rules in place, there is often a lack to choose from, even with mods.
 However, a good F1 simulator will have plenty of options.

-The driving physics of the game are also important, as if you are going for realism you will want to feel like you are really on the track.
-Good driving physics will make sure that you are able to control the car in a predictable manner, and they will make it easier to improve at the game as well.
+The driving physics of any racing game are important if you want to feel like you are really on the track.
+Good driving physics will allow you to control the car in a predictable manner, and they will make it easier to improve at the game as well.

 Good driving physics are important, but they are even more important when it comes to equipment compatibility.
-A good F1 sim will be compatible with most sim racing rigs, as in order to get the full F1 experience you need to be able to use your wheel and pedal setup.
-This is key across all sims, but in F1 races in particular as they require a lot of fine control.
+A good F1 sim will be compatible with most sim racing rigs, because getting the full F1 experience means you need to be able to use your wheel and pedal setup.
+This is key across all sims, but F1 races particularly require a lot of fine control.

-The graphics and sound effects also need to be up to scratch in an F1 simulator, as everyone knows that F1 is one of the loudest sports on the planet.
+The sound effects and graphics also need to be excellent in an F1 simulator.
+F1 is one of the loudest sports on the planet.
 The roar of the engines is a constant noise throughout every race, so if it doesn’t sound quite right, it can often make the game unplayable.

-You also want the game to look good as well, as when you are travelling at speeds of 200+mph it can be easy for things to get a little blurry.
+You also want the game to look good.
+When you are traveling at speeds of 200+ mph, it can be easy for things to get a little blurry.
 A good F1 simulator will have excellent graphics that remain clear at every speed.
-These include the way the car looks itself, but the tracks and surrounding environments are also important to consider.
+These include how the cars, the tracks, and the surrounding environments look.
+Every part of the experience is important to consider.

-Finally, one aspect of most racing games that you might want to pay particular attention to is their playability.
+Finally, a racing game’s playability is very important.
 This includes things like the number of game modes you can play.
-You might be looking for nothing but time trials to see how fast you can go around your favorite track, or you might want a more extensive career mode with plenty of built-in progression.
+You might be looking for nothing but time trials to see how fast you can go around your favorite track, or you might want a more extensive career mode with Grands Prix and built-in progression.

-All of these factors are important when considering which F1 simulator is the best, but you also have to consider in which ways F1 sims differ from other racing games.
+Sound, graphics, and playability are important when considering which F1 simulator is the best, but you also have to consider how F1 sims differ from other racing games.
 As stated before, good F1 simulators can be hard to come by, because of the relatively strict licensing of its cars and, in some cases, tracks.

 This can make F1 simulators less accessible to the mass market and can limit some of the games to PC users.
 However, F1 games can provide a unique racing experience that is unlike anything else.
 The speed and excitement involved at every corner sets F1 simulators apart from a lot of other different types of racing games.
 So, which ones are the best?